-Just for the purpose of our discussion, and in order to distinguish between the two, it is necessary to provide a definition of both terms.
-Economic growth means an increase in output (of services and goods) and is usually measured by the Gross Domestic Product (GDP).
+For the purpose of this discussion, and in order to distinguish between the two, it is necessary to provide a definition of both terms.
+Economic growth refers to an increase in output (of services and goods) and is usually measured by the Gross Domestic Product (GDP).
 On the other hand, economic development refers to the standard of living and economic health of a region, including factors such as human capital, level of education, infrastructure, social inclusion and the quality of healthcare among others.
 It is usually measured by the Human Development Index (HDI).
 Economic development is therefore a wider concept than economic growth, which is why Amartya Sen argues that “economic growth is one aspect of the process of economic development.”

 Economic growth, therefore, only considers the overall amount of products and services.
 It fails to provide an understanding of the way these resources are allocated.
 Whether it is the distribution of income or access to services such as healthcare and education, the measure of growth is simply not capable of measuring for them.
 Let us consider the latter example.
 If both healthcare and education are privatised to their large extent, a portion of the social stratum of those under the poverty line could potentially be driven into a situation where it would be incapable of gaining access to such resources.
 From a macroeconomic point of view, the economy might be growing (because hospitals and schools are being built, and services diversified); yet because they are privatised, access to them is partially restricted.
 Apart from the social injustice argument, from a socio-economic point of view, this is not tangibly improving the standard of living of every stratum of society.
 Incidentally this is one reason why economically liberal countries such as the U.S are falling behind countries such as Norway (when it comes to social progress), even if Norway does not even begin to compare with the U.S in terms of GDP.